Serind/android-ssp/README.md

 # Getting Started

 To add ssp to your Android Studio project:

-  add implementation 'com.intuit.ssp:ssp-android:1.0.6’ to your build.gradle dependencies block.

-  for example:

   ```
   dependencies {
-    implementation 'com.intuit.ssp:ssp-android:1.0.6'
+    implementation 'com.github.omiselabs:android-ssp:1.0.0'
   }
   ```

 See the [ssp_example.xml](https://github.com/intuit/ssp/blob/master/ssp-android/src/main/res/layout/ssp_example.xml) to see how to use to the ssp size unit.

-For easy mapping of designs to ssp units, one can create designs with 300 pixels screen width - in this case each pixel in the design corresponds to 1 ssp.
+For easy mapping of designs to ssp units, one can create designs with **375 pixels** screen width - in this case each pixel in the design corresponds to 1 ssp.

 # Note
 The ssp size unit calculation includes some approximation due to some performance and usability constraints.